CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Reviewing-pull-request-using-CI-artefact.md

 https://ci.appveyor.com/api/projects/krzychu124/tmpe/artifacts/TMPE.zip?branch=some-new-feature
 ```

-When creating your own PRs it's super helpful to beta testers (including those who just want to playtest a new feature)
+When creating your own PRs it's super helpful to beta testers (including those who just want to play-test a new feature)
 if you can include the link in the OP of the PR.
 It allows more people to test the mod in-game without having to set up
 a build environment.